samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 The [`checkSession`](https://auth0.com/docs/libraries/auth0js/v9#using-checksession-to-acquire-new-tokens) method allows us to acquire a new token from Auth0 for a user who is already authenticated against Auth0 for our domain.
 This method accepts any valid OAuth2 parameters that would normally be sent to `authorize`.
 If we omit them, it will use the ones we provided when initializing Auth0, the `auth0` application instance.
 If the user has a live authentication session with Auth0, we get an `authResult` object that has the authentication data, similar to what happened within `parseHash` earlier.
 If the user is not authenticated, we get an error and reject the Promise with it.

+> If you used Google or any other social connection, the [`checkSession` call will always return `login_required`](https://auth0.com/docs/libraries/auth0js/v9#using-checksession-to-acquire-new-tokens) when you are using Auth0 dev keys.

 Let's look back at `refreshAuthData`:

 ```typescript